CoPc - Cobalt(II) phthalocyanine

 |Thermal Gravimetric Analysis||602.1 °C (5% weight loss)|

-*Sublimation is a technique used to obtain ultra pure-grade chemicals to mainly filter out trace metals and inorganic impurities.
-Sublimation happens under certain pressure for chemicals to only go through two physical stages: from a solid state to vapour (gas), and when the vapour condenses to a solid state on a cool surface (referred to as cold finger).
-The most typical examples of sublimation are iodine and dry ice.
+*Sublimation is a technique used to obtain ultra pure-grade chemicals by removing metals and inorganic impurities.
 For more details about sublimation, please refer to sublimed materials for OLEDs and perovskites and our collection of sublimed materials.

 which is in agreement with the order of HOMO levels of MPcs .